bitcoin-api/bitcoin-api-full-stack/README.md

 **Fee Fee (runs in infinite loop)**

-This NodeJS service updates the fee data which includes the fee itself in terms of how much the user pays on Bitcoin withdraw.
+This NodeJS service updates your Bitcoin-Api system's fee data which includes the fee itself in terms of how much the user pays on Bitcoin withdraw.
 This service is managed by pm2.
 To set up the NodeJS fee data service, in the `/[Linux user home path]/tigerScript/feeFee` path on your Linux server, first install the node modules:

 ```
 npm install